 The bubble drag coefficient is calculated by each of the aforementioned means.
 The viscous regime drag coefficient is used if it is larger than the distorted particle regime drag coefficient.
 If the distorted particle regime drag coefficient is larger than the viscous regime drag coefficient, but smaller than the cap bubble regime drag coefficient, the distorted particle regime drag coefficient is used.
-Otherwise, if the distorted particle regime drag coefficient is larger than the other two drag coefficients, the cap bubble regime drag coefficient is used.
+Otherwise, if the distorted particle regime drag coefficients, the cap bubble regime drag coefficient is larger than the other two drag coefficients, the cap bubble regime drag coefficient is used.

-It should be noted that, in the source code, both the vector and the axial relative liquid-vapor velocities are limited to a maximum value of $1.4 \, {\rm ft/s}$.
+It should be noted that, in the source code, both the vector and the axial relative liquid-vapor velocities are limited to a maximum value of $1.4 \,^{\text{ft}}$.
 This is to prevent the interfacial drag forces from growing to exceedingly large values, which is possible due to the large interfacial area in the small bubble regime.